IMPOSSIBLEKMY/VSCodium-C-Cpp-Setup/README.md

 2. Install the **C/C++ Debug (gdb)** extension by `KylinIdeTeam`.

-> 📝 **Note:** These extensions handle their configurations for you — no additional configuration is needed.
+> 📝 These extensions handle their configurations for you — no additional configuration is needed.

 3. To **run** your `.cpp` file:
   - Open and **choose** the folder that contains your `.cpp` file in VSCodium.